spiral/docs/docs/en/websockets/configuration.md

 # Websockets — Installation and Configuration

-One of the key features of the Spiral Framework is its integration with the [Centrifugo WebSocket server](https://centrifugal.dev/).
-This integration is facilitated by the RoadRunner [centrifuge plugin](https://roadrunner.dev/docs/plugins-centrifuge), which uses the Centrifugo [Server GRPC API](https://centrifugal.dev/docs/server/server_api#grpc-api) to establish communication between RoadRunner and the Centrifugo web server.
+Our Spiral Framework used to have its own [WebSocket plugin](https://roadrunner.dev/docs/plugins-websockets/2.x) for sending messages to clients, but we found it was too limited.
+We wanted to create a better solution for handling real-time data transmission and decided to stop developing our own plugin.
+Instead, we looked for one of the best open-source tools out there and found [Centrifugo](https://centrifugal.dev/).
+We created a RoadRunner plugin called [Centrifuge](https://roadrunner.dev/docs/plugins-centrifuge) that integrates with Centrifugo server using [GRPC API](https://centrifugal.dev/docs/server/server_api#grpc-api) and it's a much more powerful and flexible option.

+**Here are some of the benefits of using Centrifugo:**

+- **Real-time data transmission:** The integration provides efficient management of real-time data transmission, making it an ideal solution for applications that require real-time updates and notifications.
+- **Scalability:** The Centrifugo toolset is designed to be highly scalable, allowing for the easy expansion of your application as it grows.
+- **Flexibility:** Centrifugo provides a powerful and flexible toolset that can be easily customized to meet the specific needs of your application.
+- **Large community:** Centrifugo has a large and active community that is constantly working to improve the tool, which means you'll have access to a wealth of knowledge and resources.
+- **Complete Javascript SDK:** Centrifugo provides a comprehensive [Javascript SDK](https://github.com/centrifugal/centrifuge-js), making it easy for developers to interact with the server and build client-side functionality.

-With this integration, you can send events to WebSocket clients as well as receive events from the Centrifugo server.
+With this integration, you can send events to WebSocket clients as well as handle events from the clients on the server.

-Here are events that can be received as part of this integration:
+**Here are events that can be received on the server:**

 - [**Connection requests:**](https://centrifugal.dev/docs/server/proxy#connect-proxy) When a client establishes a WebSocket connection to the Centrifugo server, a connection request event is sent to RoadRunner.